MoncefDj/AI-DS-Masters/README.md

 I would like to express my gratitude to the instructors, professors, and fellow students who contributed to my learning journey.

+A special thanks to my friend [Abdessamad Sadoudi](https://github.com/Samad-sama) who was my partner through the whole journey.

 ## License

 This project is licensed under the [MIT License](LICENSE).